 Custom Artwork and Decor from 70+ Local ArtistsMore than 400 years of authentic, artistic tradition welcomes guests to Hotel Chimayó de Santa Fe, creating an ambiance drawing from the multi-layered story of the community.
 From the original artwork in every room to the decor and colors of the public areas, the unique traditions of northern New Mexico infuse even the smallest decorative element.
-More than 70 Chimayó artists contributed their talents to the design and decoration of the hotel.
+More than 70 Chimayó artists contributed their talents to the design and decoration of our boutique Santa Fe hotel.
 Custom artwork, furniture and design details - the best of Chimayó's craftspeople - are everywhere.

 The Downtown Santa Fe Hotel Chimayó de Santa Fe offers guests the best of northern New Mexico culture in hotels.
 Every piece of art - from the bold woven rugs and bed runners to beautiful painted santos, expertly carved retablos and simply beautiful hand-crafted crosses - was made by an artisan from northern New Mexico.
 These pieces are more than unique art - they are New Mexico artifacts bearing witness the community’s spirituality, traditions originating with Spanish colonial settlers and master craftsmanship.

 Top photo is weaver Karen Martinez.